UK picks JPMorgan to advise on bank share sales

 For JP Morgan, it is a prestigious award after what was a hotly contested pitch between investment banks, although it will not be paid for the initial period of work, a person familiar with the matter said.

-UK Financial Investments (UKFI), the body which manages the Lloyds and RBS stakes, said on Friday JP Morgan would initially help devise strategies "for realising value for the government's shareholdings in the banks.
+UK Financial Investments (UKFI), the body which manages the Lloyds and RBS stakes, said on Friday JP Morgan would initially help devise strategies "for realizing value for the government's shareholdings in the banks.

 UKFI said it will review the appointment on a periodic basis.
 It also listed more than a dozen banks shortlisted to work on any share sale, which included all of the big names from Wall Street and the City of London.

-Lloyds shares were down 1.5 percent at 69 pence by 1300 GMT, underperforming a 0.2 percent rise by Europe's bank sector, but are still up 44 percent this year, fuelled by expectations for a sharp rise in profits and a resumption of dividend payments next year.
+Lloyds shares were down 1.5 percent at 69 pence by 1300 GMT, underperforming a 0.2 percent rise by Europe's bank sector .SX7P, but are still up 44 percent this year, fuelled by expectations for a sharp rise in profits and a resumption of dividend payments next year.

 HARD FOUGHT